mkigikm/director_api/README.md

 refactored versions centralized the error conditions using `async.waterfall` to pass to the next function.

+## Testing

-## Testing There is full unit test coverage for the `Director` model,
-and integration testing for the API.
+There is full unit test coverage for the `Director` model, and integration testing for the API.
 I didn't do unit testing on the controller since the integration tests check for the results from the API.
 The tests could be split up to unit testing of the controller functions, and integration testing that just checks for server responses to the API endpoints.

+The access to the livestream API is mocked through the `nock` package.
+This allows testing to not be reliant on the livestream API being up and responding quickly, and to tests not cause access to the server to be throttled.